 Creating an Amazon ECS task for the EC2 launch type with the Amazon CLI

 The following steps help you set up a cluster, register a task definition, run a task, and perform other common scenarios in Amazon ECS with the Amazon CLI.
 Use the latest version of the Amazon CLI.
-For more information on how to upgrade to the latest version, see Installing the Amazon Command Line Interface.
+For more information on how to upgrade to the latest version, see Installing or updating to the latest version of the Amazon CLI.

 Topics